Market

 Responsibilities of Management and Those Charged with Governance for the Financial Statements

-The Company's Board of Directors is responsible for the matters stated in Section 134(5) of the Act with
+The Company's Board of Directors is responsible for the preparation of the financial statements that give

-In preparing the financial statements, management is responsible for assessing the Company's ability to
+the financial statements, assessment of the Company's ability to continue as a going concern,

 Auditor's Responsibilities for the Audit of Financial Statements